-We understand that a root canal is many patients greatest fear when it comes to the dentist.
-The most important thing to remember is that root canal therapy, also called endodontic therapy, is about relieving pain, not causing it.
-At Highland Oaks Family Dentistry, we provide gentle dental root canals to help heal abscessed teeth and get rid of infection.
+We understand that a root canal is many patients’ greatest fear when it comes to the dentist.
+However, root canal therapy can save you from needing a full tooth extraction.
+The most important thing to remember is that root canal therapy, also called endodontic therapy, is about relieving the pain from a toothache, not causing it.
+At Highland Oaks Family Dentistry, we provide gentle root canal therapy to help heal abscessed teeth and get rid of infection.

 Why Would I Need Root Canal Treatment?

 Even though our teeth are meant to last us a lifetime, certain conditions can lead to serious enough damage that you could risk losing your tooth.
 Infection could arise from a crack or chip, severe decay, the result of repeated dental procedures on the same tooth, a large filling, or a dental injury.
 Essentially, we recommend root canal treatment if it’s necessary to save your tooth and to help you avoid getting an extraction.